This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Across the country, hedgerows are bursting with an abundance of blackberries.
 Harvested between August and mid-October, blackberries grow wild as brambles throughout the northern hemisphere.
 Though they’re delicious on their own or baked into a pie, blackberries are great for preserving for the winter.
 Jams and jellies, of course, but also preserved in alcohol.
-That’s what makes this blackberry gin recipe so great — it’s not only delicious but it saves that juicy flavour right into winter.
+That’s what makes this blackberry gin recipe so great.
+It’s not only delicious and a special treat, but it preserves that taste of autumn abundance for many months to come.

 When nature is in such a giving mood, we should certainly reap the rewards our hedgerows are providing.
-Not only are the berries delicious and sweeter as we move into September, but they are also a fantastic source of vitamin C and dietary fibre too.
-The sweeter the blackberries, though, and the better this blackberry gin recipe will be.
+Blackberries are probably the easiest wild food to identify and forage.
+They grow wild in both urban and rural areas, and many of us have memories of blackberry picking as children.
+I can’t think of any berry that they could be mistaken for, and not only are the berries delicious and the juices sweeter as we move into September, but they are also a fantastic source of vitamin C and dietary fiber.
+The sweeter the blackberries, the better this blackberry gin recipe will be.

 Grow Your Own Blackberries